-So, Bible discrepancies are simply due to issues of translation and context.
-There are phrases that have been taken out of context, poetic passages taken hyper-literally, sweeping generalizations or figures of speech not taken as such.
-And Some alleged contradictions are nothing more than a translational or manuscript issue where the original text contains no such contradiction.
+So, Bible differences are simply due to issues of translation and context.
+Unfortunately, there are phrases that have been taken out of context, poetic passages taken hyper-literally, sweeping generalizations or figures of speech not taken as such.
+So, the alleged contradictions are nothing more than a translational or manuscript issue where the original text contains no such contradiction.

 While God is a perfect God (Matthew 5:48), He had to employ imperfect humans with imperfect languages to give His messages to the world.
-Therefore, in dealing with so-called “contradictions” in the Bible, let these principles carefully be remembered:
+Therefore, in dealing with so-called “contradictions” in the Bible, let the following principles carefully be remembered:

 “God is not the author of confusion” (1 Corinthians 14:33).
 So, if you come across a difficult passage, take some time to prayerfully research the passage to find the answers.
-And the Lord has promised that He will lead the seekers to all the truth (John 16:13).
+And the Lord has promised that He will lead the seekers to all the truth (John 16:13; James 1:5).